Chris Lee (Hawaii politician): Efforts to enact industrial pesticide regulation

+NextEra Energy and utilities reform

-In 2014 Florida-based NextEra Energy Inc. launched a $4.3 billion bid to acquire Hawaiian Electric Industries, which includes 3 of Hawaii's major electric utilities serving over 90 percent of the state's households.
-After months of investigation in which it became clear NextEra Energy Inc. may pass an excessive $30 billion in costs to consumers, Lee became the first Legislator to publicly oppose the acquisition because he "must put the best interest of the public first."
-Lee led the opposition amongst state legislators and county leaders and organized over 40 other elected officials from both parties to collectively announce at a press conference that better alternatives must be sought.
-Lee pushed legislation to stop the acquisition in the 2016 legislative session, and successfully included $1.2m in the 2016 state budget to examine alternative utility ownership and business models.
-He continued to coordinate elected officials and public stakeholders at public hearings and in an aggressive earned media campaign opposing the acquisition.
-At the announcement of the acquisition in December, 2015, public polls showed 32 percent public support for the acquisition.
-Despite over $20 million in utility advertising, by February, 2016 just 16 percent of the public supported the acquisition.
+In 2014, Florida-based NextEra Energy launched a $4.3 billion bid to acquire Hawaiian Electric Industries, which includes 3 of Hawaii's major electric utilities serving over 90 percent of the state's households.
+After months of investigation in which it became clear NextEra Energy Inc. would pass an excessive $30 billion in costs to consumers, Lee became the first Legislator to publicly oppose the acquisition.
+Lee led the opposition amongst state legislators and county leaders, organizing support from over 40 other elected officials from both parties.
+Lee pushed legislation to stop the acquisition in the 2016 legislative session, and successfully included $1.2 million in the 2016 state budget to examine alternative utility ownership and business models.
+At the announcement of the acquisition in December 2015, public polls showed 32 percent public support for the acquisition.
+By February 2016, support had declined to just 16 percent.
 The Public Utilities Commission subsequently rejected the acquisition in July, 2016.

-After the defeat of the NextEra Energy Inc. acquisition, the official study to examine alternative utility ownership and business models that better serve consumers began and is now underway.
-In 2017 Lee authored House Bill 1283, a first-of-its-kind bill to change the electric utilities' business model to ensure utilities better serve the interests of consumers.
-Known as the Hawaii Ratepayer Protection Act, it required the Public Utilities Commission to "directly tie electric utility revenues to a utility's achievement on performance metrics" such as progress toward integration of renewable energy, customer satisfaction, rate affordability, data sharing with other stakeholders, and interconnection of customer distributed generation.
-This changes the centralized 20th century business model in which utilities like NextEra Energy Inc automatically profit while passing growing risk and cost on to consumers, in favor of the people these utilities serve.
+In 2017, Lee authored the Hawaii Ratepayer Protection Act, which required the Public Utilities Commission to "directly tie electric utility revenues to a utility's achievement on performance metrics" such as progress toward integration of renewable energy, customer satisfaction, rate affordability, data sharing with other stakeholders, and interconnection of customer distributed generation.
 The Hawaii Ratepayer Protection Act passed in 2018 as Senate Bill 2939 and was signed into law as Act 5.